ls1intum/Artemis/docs/admin/setup/distributed.rst

 * 3 Artemis instances:

-    * artemis-app-node-1: using following spring profile: ``prod,localvc,localci,buildagent,core,scheduling,docker``
+    * artemis-app-node-1: using following spring profile: ``prod,localvc,localci,core,scheduling,docker``
     * artemis-app-node-2: using following profile: ``prod,localvc,localci,buildagent,core,docker``
-    * artemis-app-node-3: using following profile: ``prod,localvc,localci,buildagent,core,docker``
+    * artemis-app-node-3: using following profile: ``prod,buildagent``
 * A MySQL database addressable on port 3306 of the host system
 * A Load balancer (nginx) addressable on ports 80/443 of the host system: ``http(s)://localhost``
 * A Registry service addressable on port 8761 of the host system: ``http://localhost:8761``